maximilian-ho/how-we-teach-ourselves/using_three-minute_timers_to_stay_focused.md

 <img src="https://github.com/maximilian-ho/articles/assets/94465856/5348e115-ff63-4a76-ac3d-f95890b04486" width="300">
 <br><br>

 **How it works:** The most difficult part of working is getting started because we often dread all the work we need to complete.
-The three-minute timers reduce this dread because we only need to focus for three minutes.
+The three-minute timer reduces this dread because we only need to focus for three minutes, during which we gain motivation.